 How to ensure a successful merger

 Mergers happen every day.
 It’s a fast way to add new value to an established company and strengthen its workforce.
 But reorganizations and mergers create a lot of issues on the way.
 The main one is a lack of alignment between the teams.
-Another is a lack of integration between the different systems the companies involved use, particularly if one company relies on legacy technology and the other develops state-of-the-art tech products
+Another is a lack of integration between the different systems the companies involved use, particularly if one company relies on legacy technology and the other develops state-of-the-art tech products.

 In the worst-case scenario, the pitfalls of a merger will harm the whole organization.
-Often, a cultural misalignment can even block innovation.
+Often, a cultural misalignment between globally distributed teams can even block innovation.
 This is why all reorganizations should be approached with a detailed plan concerning teams and technology.
 This article aims to help you devise a said plan for the next merger you have in mind.
 We will cover a simple process and list things you should focus on to make the two companies fit perfectly.

 Examine what you already have